SamsungInternet/Explainers/Foldables/FoldState.md

 * Not suited to be used in animations since there is no value exposed.
 * Not future-proof, since it assumes the type of folding a device will support.

-## Non Goals

-This proposal does not deal with foldable screens with more than one fold.

 ## Key Scenarios

 ### Scenario 1: Using it like a book! (~130° / ~170°)